lsst-dm/dmtn-208/index.rst

 #.
 All locally-written software should be written in Python, as the preferred implementation language of the Rubin Observatory.

 #.
+The service frontend must not require the full Rubin Observatory stack.
+   This causes too many complications for building containers and coordinating Python package versions.
+   Only the worker processes should require the stack, and should have a minimum of additional dependencies to limit how many Python modules we need to add to or layer on top of the stack.

+#.
 The portions of the image cutout service that implement general IVOA standards, such as `DALI`_ and `UWS`_ components, will be designed to be separated into a library or framework and reused in future services.
    The implementation will also serve as a model from which we will derive a template for future IVOA API services.